Osaka

 Early April: Admission Results

-Mid July: Check-out & Departure Day (a chartered bus will take you to Kansai International Airport)
+July 10: Check-out & Departure Day (a chartered bus will take you to Kansai International Airport in Osaka or you can elect to depart from another airport in Japan)

 Late-August: Transcripts issued to your home institution